MattWesemann/Compiler/README.md

     216 217 215

-What we're suppose to do
+What we're supposed to do
 ------------------------

 - Parse a language like this: